Trump lands in Saudi Arabia on first overseas visit of presidency

 A president's first foreign visit is often read as a sign of the administration's policy priorities and no other U.S. leader has chosen the kingdom for an initial international foray.

-The pomp and pageantry included a signing ceremony for a military arms deal to Saudi Arabia, worth an immediate $110 billion and up to $350 billion over 10 years.
+The pomp and pageantry included a signing ceremony for a military arms deal to Saudi Arabia, worth $110 billion effective immediately and up to $350 billion over 10 years, and ended with a boisterous banquet filled with music and dancing.

+"That was a tremendous day.
+Tremendous investments in the United States," Trump told reporters earlier Saturday.
+"Hundreds of billions of dollars of investments into the United States and jobs, jobs, jobs."

-The trip began when King Salman, the nation's 81-year-old leader, met the president and first lady Melania Trump on the tarmac, then walked them back to the terminal on a red carpet flanked by Saudi military.
+Trump's maiden trip abroad began hours earlier with King Salman, the nation's 81-year-old leader, meeting him and first lady Melania Trump on the tarmac and walking them back to the terminal on a red carpet flanked by Saudi military.
 The group held a brief greeting ceremony before the president's motorcade sped away from the airport.

 American and Saudi flags lined the highways of the country's capital, Riyadh, along with billboards featuring Trump's face.
 Trumpets played and jets flew overhead streaming red, white and blue contrails.